Your Child Can Get Better With Effective Treatment

 It’s important to note that meditation, yoga and exercise can complement formal treatment for OCD.
 Many people find these tools to be extremely effective in helping reduce anxiety and facilitating the treatment process.

 It’s also critical that any therapist you contact be trained and experienced in Cognitive Behavior Therapy.
 Keep looking if the therapist has never conducted CBT with children and adolescents.
 When you contact a therapist about OCD treatment, asking the right questions can save you time and sometimes money.
-Learn more questions to ask a prospective therapist.
 An appropriate amount of “due diligence” in selecting a therapist will ultimately result in finding a qualified and experienced CBT therapist.

 You may also want to contact your local mental health association for names of cognitive behavior therapists and for information regarding any kind of financial assistance that may be available for treatment.